SamuelJoseph23/IWP_Team11/README.md

 # University Internship Management Portal

-A full-stack web application for managing student internships at Christ University.
+A full-stack web application for managing student internships at a University.
 This portal provides separate dashboards for students and faculty members to track and manage internship details, submissions, and reports.

-## 🌟 Features
+## Features

 ### For Students
 - **Student Registration & Authentication** - Secure account creation and login system